netdata/netdata/src/claim/README.md

    insecure = no
 ```

-If the agent is already running, you can either run `netdatacli reload-claiming-state` or restart the agent.
+If the Agent is already running, you can either run `netdatacli reload-claiming-state` or restart the Agent.
-Otherwise, the agent will be claimed when it starts.
+Otherwise, the Agent will be claimed when it starts.

 If the claiming process fails, the reason will be logged in daemon.log (search for "CLAIM") and the `cloud` section of `http://ip:19999/api/v2/info`.